RomaruDaze/SeleniumType/README.md

 ## Notes

-- Ensure that the ChromeDriver version matches your installed Google Chrome version.
+- ChromeDriver is automatically managed and will match your installed Google Chrome version.
 - The `.env` file should be kept secure and not shared with others, as it contains your GitHub credentials.

 ## Troubleshooting

 - **Element Not Found**: If the script fails to find an element, it might be due to changes in the Monkeytype website.
 Check the XPath or selectors used in the script.
-- **ChromeDriver Compatibility**: Ensure your ChromeDriver version is compatible with your installed Chrome browser.
+- **ChromeDriver Compatibility**: ChromeDriver is automatically managed by `webdriver-manager` and should always match your Chrome version.
+If you encounter issues, try updating Chrome or reinstalling dependencies.

 ## License